I've been using Claude Code × Obsidian Daily Notes for six months and tried three improvements

 ```

-- Use bash command `find ../01_Daily -name "*.md" -type f | sort` to search for all daily notes
+- Use bash command `find ../01_Daily -name "*.md" -type f | sort` to search all daily notes

 - If using Glob tool, explicitly specify `path=".."` parameter: `Glob(path="..", pattern="01_Daily/**/*.md")`

-- Daily notes follow pattern `01_Daily/YYYY/MM/YYYY-MM-DD.md`
+- Daily notes follow the pattern `01_Daily/YYYY/MM/YYYY-MM-DD.md`

 ### Step 2: Extract and Analyze Information

-Systematically extract from each daily note:
+Systematically extract the following from each daily note:

 - Have [x] mark

-- And contain any of these keywords: "regular", "MTG", "meeting", "1on1", "○○ session"
+- AND contain any of these keywords: "regular", "MTG", "meeting", "1on1", "○○会"

 - Exclude work time blocks (project work that starts with parentheses)

-2. Today's Todo - Tasks and status tracking by project category
+2. Today's Todo - Tasks and status tracking by project category:

 - [ ] Not started